ngeor/blog/_posts/2017/2017-03-12-code-coverage-with-jacoco.md

 JaCoCo also supports breaking the build with the check goal.
 You can define in the check goal the thresholds that the code must meet (e.g. 60% code coverage).
 If you don't have TeamCity and additionally you're dealing with a brand new project, this could be an option.
 Set a very high threshold upfront and stick with it.

 I have a sample pom configured with a separate profile for Travis.
-It's unlikely there's a real life use case for supporting two CIs in the same pom, but you can see it <a href="https://github.com/ngeor/zfs-snapshot-trimmer/blob/master/pom.xml" target="_blank">here</a>.
+It's unlikely there's a real life use case for supporting two CIs in the same pom.
 It's more useful as a reference to compare the different ways of configuring JaCoCo in the pom.